Single Gene Mutation Detection Tests

 QClamp® Gene Mutation Detection Tests are highly sensitive qPCR-based assays for tissue biopsy (FFPE) and liquid biopsy (ctDNA) applications.
-QClamp® assays detect reliably 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared with competition due to strict enrichment of mutant sequences while suppressing amplification of wild-type sequences.
+QClamp® assays reliably detect 0.1% to 0.5% mutant DNA out of wild-type DNA for targeted mutations, providing lower detection limit compared to similar assays available in the market due to robust enrichment of mutant sequences while suppressing amplification of wild-type sequences.

-QClamp® assays provide a rapid, reproducible and affordable solution which employs a simple workflow and PCR machines that are commonly used in research and clinical labs.
+QClamp® assays provide a rapid, reproducible and affordable solution that employs a simple workflow and utilizes PCR machines that are commonly used in research and clinical labs.
 The tests can be performed on standard real-time qPCR instruments such as ABI QuantStudio 5, Roche LightCycler® 480 and Bio-Rad CFX384.

 QClamp® Gene Mutation Detection Test Offerings